ziyiwangx/UDSM/README.md

-# UDSM-surgical-video-retrieval
+# UDSM

 This repository contains the code and newly-formulated datasets for the following paper:

-Unsupervised Feature Disentanglement for Video Retrieval in Minimally Invasive Surgery
+Pytorch implementation of our Unsupervised Feature Disentanglement of Scene and Motion (UDSM) model for video retrieval in minimally invasive surgery.

 ## Requirements